mrtksn a year ago

 Dumb and cruel, could have used it to nearly the same effect by just telling hezbollah.

-• stri8ted 3 days ago
+• stri8ted a year ago

 Given Israel's successful precision targeting of various senior Hezb members in recent months, I wonder if the pagers were initially used as such, but as suspicion mounted, and chances of an overhaul increased, they decided to hit the kill switch while they still could.